advanced-cropper/react-advanced-cropper/README.md

 ---

 :warning: It's the beta version.
 The API can be changed in the future.
+Therefore, it's recommended to fix the version with `~`.

 ---